Costa Rica For Beginners

 I get this question a lot.
 Is Costa Rica safe?
 Should I travel there?

 That said, be smart.
 This applies to anywhere in the world you might travel.
 Just don’t do stupid stuff.
 Don’t go walking around an unfamiliar place at 2:00 am.
 Don’t flash money at the ATM.
 Don’t flaunt fancy and expensive jewelry.
 Don’t make a spectacle of yourself.
 Don’t be rude or belligerent.
 Don’t engage in illegal activities.
 If you feel like something is off, trust your instinct.
-It’s really that simple, folks.
+It’s really that simple.

 Before you go, read.
 Educate yourself.